RozhakXD/InstaModa/README.md

 ## Screenshot
 ![FunPic_20240813](https://github.com/user-attachments/assets/28b49a03-0500-46c6-b273-c3d0170ecdab)

-## Usage Policy
-This tool is freely accessible to all users.
-However, please note that it cannot be sold or redistributed, and the authorship should not be altered.
-While this project is open source, it is important to adhere to these guidelines to respect the integrity and intentions of the original work.

 ## Disclaimer
 This tool is intended for educational purposes only.
 Use at your own risk.
 The creator is not responsible for any actions taken against your Instagram account.